Jumio/mobile-react/DemoApp/README.md

 ## Usage

-Adjust your credentials in **index.js** and run the following commands
+Adjust your credentials in **index.js**, open a bash and run the following commands

+### Both
+Required to retrieve all dependencies that are required by this demo app:
 ```
 npm install
 ```